 - do not touch your eyes, nose or mouth if your hands are not clean

-- wear a face covering when in public places - please read our information about how to wear a face covering correctly, here.
+- wear a face covering when in public places.
 Our staff will continue to wear facemasks for the foreseeable future and we are asking patients to do the same, unless they were exempt under previous government guidance.

 Some people are reporting that their hands are becoming sore from handwashing.
 We have put together some information and advice to help if this applies to you.
 Find out what you can do to look after your hands here.